lgmorand/github-certification-preparation-guide/README.md

 - GitHub Advanced Security
 - GitHub Administration

 > Be aware that for the moment, certifications are open to GitHub/Microsoft employees and GitHub/Microsoft partners only.
-If you want your organization to be onboarded, please contact certificat@github.com.
+If you want your organization to be onboarded, please contact certification@github.com.
+They **should** be open to everybody next year
->

 You will find **[guides and test exams here](content/readme.md).**

 <img src="./content/media/force.jpg"  width="1173"/>